Four years after his first rampage, John Eastland (Robert Ginty) returns to arbitrarily murder random gang members.

 When his new love interest is attacked by a gang led by X (Mario Van Peeples), Eastland/a stuntman in a mask turns his flamethrower on the gang of Mad Max-inspired bad 'uns.

 While I do enjoy some of their output, I do not have a soft spot for Cannon Films.
-That being said, there is no denying that - unlike a lot of studios of the time and today - there is something distinctive about eerie output.
+That being said, there is no denying that - unlike a lot of studios of the time and today - there is something distinctive about their output.

 There is a cartoonish quality to Cannon movies that have given them a cult audience.
 And it is always fascinating to see how their films - no matter whoever writes or directs - always share the same simplistic view of the world.
 In a way, their reductive approach to action movies in particular feel like unintentional commentary about the American audience they sought to reach - the villains are always racial stereotypes; their victims straight out of Reagan campaign commercials.
 They are so on-the-nose they could almost pass for parody.